amandoescoding/Project-ERJ/README.md

 A Freeware Embraer ERJ135 for X Plane 11.

-This work is licensed under <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/">Attribution-NonCommercial-ShareAlike 4.0 International</a>
+This work is licensed under <a href="https://creativecommons.org/licenses/by-nc-nd/4.0/">Attribution-NonCommercial-NoDerivatives 4.0 International</a>

+<h2>Credits:</h2>

+amantr223: 3D Modelling exterior and interior of aircraft, UV Maps, texturing

+simpilot001: Working on datarefs and manipulators for the cockpit